Landing Page Best Practices: How to Convert More Visitors into Customers

 If you’re not sure what kind of images work well then try A/B testing different ones until one yields better results than others did before!

 Another tip for designing a great landing page is eliminating any possible distractions.
 You don’t want anything that might take away from what’s important: getting people to sign up or buy something!
 And remember- it’s all about them right now so let those visitors focus solely on filling out that form without worrying about anything else distracting them like videos playing in the background (or even worse) ads popping up every few seconds while they try reading through your content.

-A great way to eliminate distractions is by using a one column layout as opposed to a two or three column layout.
+A great way to eliminate distractions is by using a one-column layout as opposed to a two or three-column layout.
 This will help keep everything together and make it easier for people to read without getting side-tracked.
 You can also use whitespace to your advantage by spacing out different elements on the page which will give the impression of less clutter and more focus on what’s important.

 The layout should be easy to navigate, and it should make it easy for your visitors to find what they’re looking for.
 You may want to consider using bullet points or numbered lists to highlight the key points of your offer.
-And don’t forget about images!
+And don’t forget about the images.
 Images can help grab attention.

 Finally, remove your standard site navigation that would allow the user to easily leave your landing page and go elsewhere.
 The landing page is there to convert visitors into customers.
 So be gentle on the navigation.